-In combination with classroom instruction and practical experience, this manual will be used to teach you how to collect blood samples and conduct basic tests to measure biomarkers for the Fourth National Family Health Survey (NFHS-4).
-Before each training session, you should carefully study this manual and the biomarker section of the household questionnaire.
-You are encouraged to ask questions during training and to discuss problems encountered in order to avoid making mistakes during fieldwork.
+In combination with classroom instruction and practical experience, this manual will be used to teach you how to collect blood samples and conduct basic tests to measure biomarkers for the 2019-2020 National Family Health Survey (NFHS-5).
+Before each training session, you should carefully study this manual and the biomarker section of the Household Questionnaire.
+You are encouraged to ask questions during training and to discuss problems encountered to avoid making mistakes during fieldwork.
 The training is organized into 4 phases:

 - During the first phase, we will review with you the chapters of this manual.
-You will learn how to identify eligible respondents for biomarker measurement, how to record information relating to the biomarker being measured in the biomarker questionnaire or on special field forms, how to handle the technical procedures involved in height/length and weight measurement and, in blood sample collection, testing, and transportation, and other related instructions. - In the second phase, you will practice the procedures you've been taught by role playing with other trainees.
-This practice will include height, weight and blood pressure measurements, finger pricks for haemoglobin, blood glucose testing and for the preparation of dried blood spots (DBS) for HIV testing in a central laboratory. - In the third phase, you will visit a health facility for additional practice.
-After obtaining the consent from respondents or their guardian, you will practice taking height and weight measurements among children and adults, collect blood samples from eligible respondents and practice measuring biomarkers. - In the final phase, known as field practice, you will be assigned to a NFHS-4 trainee team.
-During field practice, you will collect blood samples from eligible children and adults and measure biomarkers exactly as you will during the survey fieldwork.
-Households that you visit will be in clusters that are not part of the India NFHS-4 sample.
+You will learn how to identify eligible respondents for biomarker measurement, how to record information relating to the biomarker being measured in the Biomarker Questionnaire or on special field forms, how to handle the technical procedures involved in the measurement of height/length, weight, waist circumference, and hip circumference, as well as blood sample collection, testing, and transportation, and other related instructions. - In the second phase, you will practice the procedures you've been taught by role playing with other trainees.
+This practice will include height, weight, hip, and waist measurement; blood pressure measurement; and finger pricks for haemoglobin; blood glucose testing, and for the preparation of dried blood spots (DBS) for malaria, antimalarial drug resistance, HbA1c, and Vitamin D testing in central laboratories. - In the third phase, you will visit a health facility for additional practice.
+After obtaining the consent from respondents or the person responsible, in the case of children, you will practice taking height and weight measurements among children and adults, taking hip and waist circumference measurements among adults, collecting blood samples from eligible respondents, and practice measuring biomarkers. - In the final phase, known as field practice, you will be assigned to a NFHS-5 trainee team.
+During field practice, you will collect blood samples from eligible children and adults and measure biomarkers exactly as you will during the main survey fieldwork.
+Households that you visit will be in clusters that are not part of the India NFHS-5 sample.

 Throughout the training, you may be given homework assignments and tests.
 At the end of the training, your overall performance will be assessed and those who have performed the best will be selected to work in the survey.
 Your training does not end at the start of fieldwork.
 Rather, it is a continuous process.
-Your team supervisor and the NFHS-4 health and survey coordinators will play important roles in continuing your training and in ensuring the quality of data you collect throughout the survey.
+Your team supervisor and the NFHS-5 health and survey coordinators will play important roles in continuing your training and in ensuring the quality of data you collect throughout the survey.
 They will:

-- Periodically observe your fieldwork activities to ensure that you are conducting yourself professionally, obtaining informed consent from respondents, and following the sample collection and biomarker measurement protocol correctly: - Spot check that you 1) visited the correct households, and 2) collected blood samples and measured biomarkers only from eligible respondents; - Collect blood specimens for transport to the laboratory and consolidate the field record forms; - Regularly meet with you to discuss your performance and give out future work assignments.
+- Periodically observe your fieldwork activities to ensure that you are conducting yourself professionally, obtaining informed consent from respondents, and following the sample collection and biomarker measurement protocol correctly; - Spot check that you 1) visited the correct households, and 2) collected blood samples and measured biomarkers only from eligible respondents; - Collect blood specimens for transport to the laboratory and consolidate the field record forms; - Regularly meet with you to discuss your performance and give out future work assignments.

-Any field staff member who is not performing at the level necessary to produce the high quality data required to make NFHS-4 a success may be released from service.
+Any field staff member who is not performing at the level necessary to produce the high quality data required to make NFHS-5 a success may be released from service.